 Cassandra nodded again.

 “That is because the sonar uses a couple of sets of microphones, one on the front of the boat, and one at the rear.
 Sound coming in hits one microphone before the other, and the sonar rig puts the difference into the earphones for you.
 With practice, you can use the difference in how long it takes to estimate how far away a contact is.
 For instance, I can tell you these dolphins are about a third of a nautical mile away.
-That only works if the contact is close enough that we can hear the difference though.
+That only works if the contact is close enough that we can hear the difference, though.
 If you think about it: a contact that is farther away will send out a sound that will be murky enough by the time it gets to us to hit both the microphones on the bow of the Prospect and the stern at basically the same time.
 It’s not unlike the way the stars in the sky look like they are on a flat plane even though there’s vast differences in the distance they might be from us.”

 “OK, ya, that makes sense,” said Cassandra, picturing the sound waves bouncing off the boat in her head.